teenageorge/large-projects-with-custom-gradle-plugins/README.md

     }
 }
 ```
-3. **custom application-type plugin**: The third plugin is created to define the type of the micro services - Spring boot + kotlin application defined as a custom type.
-This will also be a precompiled script plugin.
+* **<span style="color:#ff5f0e">custom application-type plugin</span>**: The third plugin defines the type of microservices - Spring boot + Kotlin application.
+This plugin will also be a precompiled script plugin.
-   Note: The common plugin is used in the other two services, as a base plugin.
-This shows that plugins can be “layered”.
-For e.g. the db-migration’s plugin block:
+  Note: The other two services use `common` as a base plugin.
+This approach shows that plugins can be “layered”.
+E.g. the db-migration’s plugin block:
 ```
 plugins {
     id("me.teenageorge.my-dependencies")